CutieCity/guide/docs/self-hosting/object-storage.md

     ```

     Your certificate info should be saved to `/etc/letsencrypt/live/`,
     fulfilling lines 23-24 of the configuration file.
-Reload nginx one last time
+Reload nginx one more time
     before proceeding to the final step:

     ```console